Ember Configuration Reference

 FIX API Gateway

-The FIX Gateway configuration consists of three pieces:
+The FIX Gateway configuration consists of three main pieces:

 Here is an example of a simple configuration: